It's been a busy two months of testing for The Planetary Society's LightSail 2 spacecraft.

 Here's a video to catch you up on some of the tests recently performed at Ecliptic Enterprises Corporation in Pasadena, California.
 Included in the montage are experiments on the momentum wheel, gyroscopes, deployment motor and sun sensors.

-SciTech - LightSail 2 engineers test for success The Planetary Society
+SciTech - LightSail 2 engineers test for success Video: The Planetary Society

 Most of those tests were relatively straightforward: Does the momentum wheel spin at the commanded rate?
 Do the gyroscopes record the correct orientation of the spacecraft?
 Are the sun sensors able to track a light source?